lalitcodekr/war-card-game-XCode---Swift-/README.md

 # SwiftUI War Card Game

 An interactive iOS card game developed with SwiftUI, where players compete against the CPU in a classic "War" card game.
-Each round, both the player and the CPU draw a random card; the higher card wins the round, earning a point.
+In each round, both the player and the CPU draw a random card; the higher card wins the round, earning a point.
 The game continues indefinitely, providing endless entertainment.

 ## Features